Ancient Origins

 What the show claims: The show (Season 3) highlights the Wall of Six Monoliths — massive pink granite blocks that form the Temple of the Sun — and the mystery of their transport from a quarry across the Urubamba River, 6 miles away.
 The stones had to cross a river valley and be hauled up a steep mountainside.
 The show claims the knobs or bosses visible on some blocks are remnants of anti-gravity lifting mechanisms.

-What archaeology says: The "knobs" are actually a common feature of Andean stone-working: they were left on blocks to serve as attachment points for ropes during transport and placement, then typically removed after installation.
-At Ollantaytambo, some were never removed — the construction was never finished.
-Unfinished transport stones are still scattered along the ancient route from the quarry to the site, providing a step-by-step record of the process.
+What archaeology says: The "knobs" are a recurring feature of Andean stone-working — left on blocks as attachment points for ropes during transport and placement, then usually removed after installation.
+At Ollantaytambo, some were never removed, because the construction was never finished.
+And that unfinished quality is the gift: unfinished transport stones still lie scattered along the ancient route from the quarry to the site, a step-by-step record of exactly how it was done.
+You don't have to imagine the process.
+You can walk it.

 5. Marcahuasi — Peru